logoa/Particle_size_compost/README.md

 # Session infos
 Session_Info_021225.txt

-# Folders
+# Raw bioinformatic output
-archive			Contains old R files and outdated summaries of Analysis sequencing_data		Contains the asv table and tax files output files from the bioinformatical pipeline output			Contains results of Analysis data			Contains data figures			Contains figures
+Contains the asv table and tax files output files from the bioinformatical pipeline

+# Other data files
+All files that are needed in the analysis